FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence: Ablation Study

 \subsection{Ablation Settings}

-In this section, we conduct the ablation study to investigate how the degree of data heterogeneity, the proportion of local samples, and the number of related samples affect system performance.
+In this section, we conduct the ablation study to investigate the impact of three factors on the performance of FedCache: the degree of data heterogeneity, the proportion of local samples, and the number of related samples.
 All ablation experiments are evaluated on the FashionMNIST dataset, with the same settings adopted for experiments with homogeneous models in section \ref{performance-homo} by default.
 The performance of all algorithms is measured by MAUA (\%) in the following subsections.